rangari-rani/academic-projects-mca/artisans-collectives/README.md

 ## 📚 About This Project

-This eCommerce frontend was built during MCA in 2022, focusing on product listings, cart flow, state management, and responsive UI using **React** and **Tailwind CSS**.
-There’s no backend or login — the goal was to simulate a complete shopping experience with real-world UX patterns.
+Originally created during MCA (2022), this project simulates a real shopping flow — from product discovery to checkout — without a backend or login system.

 > 🕒 Organized and published later for clarity, learning, and portfolio presentation.